apify/apify-docs/sources/academy/webscraping/scraping_basics_python/09_getting_links.md

     return {"title": title, "min_price": min_price, "price": price}
 ```

 Now the CSV export.
 We'll make a small change here.
-Having to specify the field names here is not ideal.
+Having to specify the field names is not ideal.
 What if we add more field names in the parsing function?
-We'd have to always remember we need to go and edit the export function as well.
+We'd always have to remember to go and edit the export function as well.
 If we could figure out the field names in place, we'd remove this dependency.
-One way would be to infer the field names from dictionary keys of the first row:
+One way would be to infer the field names from the dictionary keys of the first row:

 ```py
 def export_csv(file, data):